 The average level of debt held by Canadians is on the rise—though different age groups are seeing different levels of debt and growth rates.
-For example, the average debt of an 18-25 year-old in Q1 2022 was about $8,129 (a 4.09% drop from Q1 2021—making this the only age group to see a decrease).
-However, every other age bracket saw increases in average debt year-over-year:
+For example, the average debt of an 18-25 year-old in Q2 2024 was $8,042 (a 3.23% increase from the previous year).
+In addition, every age group in Canada saw increases in average debt year over year:

-Debt consolidation is one option for dealing with rising debt.
-We wanted to talk about debt consolidation—what it is, how it works, and whether debt consolidation is right for you (and if so, what kind of debt consolidation would be best).
+Debt consolidation is one option for dealing with rising debt, but it can be confusing to understand all of your options.
+Read on to learn all about debt consolidation—what it is, how it works, and whether it is right for you (and if so, what kind of debt consolidation would be best).

 What Is Debt Consolidation?

 Debt consolidation is the practice of taking multiple sources of debt and combining them into a single account.
 This offers several advantages for borrowers.
 First, it makes it easier to keep track of payment due dates.
-Going from having to remember a half-dozen days of the month to make bill payments to only having to remember one can be a huge load off of your mind.
+Having to remember many bill payments instead of only one can be a huge load off your mind.

 It also makes it easier to keep track of your creditors.
 With one bill to pay, you don’t have to worry as much about whether you lost track of one of your debts in any given month.
 The peace of mind this provides alone can be a good reason to seek out debt consolidation.